Zekom/Samples-for-AIR/PushSampleApp/README.md

 Consult the **net.rim.blackberry.push** package from the API reference for useful examples and a full description of how to use the push APIs.
 The API reference can be found [here](https://developer.blackberry.com/air/apis).

-There is also a very valuable developer guide for this sample push-enabled application that you can find [here](https://developer.blackberry.com/air/documentation/bb10/overview_air_1976130_11.html).
+There is also a valuable developer guide on how to write a push-enabled application using Adobe AIR that you can find [here](https://developer.blackberry.com/air/documentation/bb10/overview_air_1976130_11.html).

 The developer guide offers the following topics: